dhanvanthkarun/GNU--HEALTH-CONTRIBUTIONS/tryton/doc/samples/interfaces/lab/README.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-SA-4.0

-gnuhealth_csv_lab_interface.py
+gnuhealth_lab_interface.py

 Simple script to show ways to interface with GNU Health in a non-interactive way.

-This program reads a CSV formatted file with that contains the lab test id, the analytes and its results.
-Included in this directory a sample TEST006.csv, that contains the results of the test "TEST006", a "Complete Blood Count - CBC"
+This program reads a CSV or Libreoffice ODS formatted file with that contains the 'test_id', 'analyte_code', 'analyte_name', 'result', 'result_text' and 'ignore' fields.
+Included in this directory are sample TEST006.csv and TEST006.ods, that contains the result of the test "TEST006", a "Complete Blood Count - CBC"

 Requirements :